So, why would you pick a spring powered blaster in this day and age?

 So while the Rampage has a lot to recommend it, I still find myself picking up my Alpha Trooper.
 However, if you find you prefer the ergonomics of the Rampage, it is still an excellent choice and the Sonic Ice color scheme looks awesome!

-An excellent springer, that has pretty much all the attributes you need for a primary.
-Recommended.
+Overall, this is an excellent springer, that has pretty much all the attributes you need for a primary.
+Highly Recommended.

 NERF Doomlands Lawbringer